urbit/docs/learn/hoon/hoon-tutorial/ford.md

 This should print something like `my_id_is_c.3588`.

-Another feature of the `/+` and `/-` runes is the ability to specify the ship and case from which to load the library.
+Another feature of the `/+` rune (and `/-` below) is the ability to specify the ship and case from which to load the library.

 Example:

 ```
 /+  time-to-id, hep-to-cab/4/~zod
 ```
 will load the `hep-to-cab` library from `~zod` at `%clay` revision `4`.

 #### `/-` import from `sur/`